adamsilver/fdpb/04-a-login-form.md

 ![Single field vs three inputs](./images/04/single-field.png)

-## Submit Button Text
+## Submit Button Text: Log In Versus Sign In

 Having ironed out problems with the username and password fields, our login form is almost identical to the registration form.
 It contains the same fields in the same order with the same microcopy.
 The only difference is the button's label.
 Instead of “Register” it's “Sign in.”

+“Sign in” is arguably more human than “Log in.”
+When you visit a spa or office building, signing in grants you entry.
+And you sign out as you leave.
+Where possible, we should use the same language for digital experiences.

+It can, however, depend on the industry.
+Bank sites, for example, tend to use “Log in.”
+The notion of logging came along with computers in the 80s—the operations that users do are *logged* for security reasons.

 ![Login](./images/04/button-text.png)

-“Sign in” is arguably softer and more human than “Log in.”
-When you visit a spa, hotel or office building, you sign in which grants you entry.
-And you sign out as you leave.
-Where possible, we should use the same, familiar language in the digital world.

-With that said, it can depend on the type of service you're designing.
-Banks, for example, tend to use “Log in.”
-Interestingly, the notion of logging came along with computers in the 80s.
-The operations that users do are logged for security reasons.

-Whichever you go for, adhere to princple 3, *Be consistent*.
-Make sure URLs, link text, headings and button text all match.
+Whichever you choose, be consistent (principle 3).
+Make URLs, links, headings and buttons match.
 And if users click “Log in” to log in, then they should click “Log out” to log out.

 ## The ‘username and password don't match’ Problem

+Sometimes, we deliberately make things difficult to use.
+For example, a door by its very nature isn't easy to use—it would be far easier if there was no door at all.
+Login forms need to be somewhat difficult to use, otherwise they wouldn't be secure.

-By providing users with clear labels and hint text, we've already reduced the chance of users seeing an error.
-However, when users do make a mistake, many sites will give users an error that says “The username and password doesn't match.”
+Many login forms make the same mistake of showing users an error message that says “The username and password doesn't match.”
+But as Jared Spool comically explains in In Design Is Metrically Opposed[^]:

-I'll delegate to Jared Spool's comical explanation[^1] of why this is in an issue:

 > We know which one doesn't match, we're just not going to tell you, because our security people think that if we told you that it was the password, they would know they had a legal username and they would try every possible password in history.

-But as Jared says, Hackers don't actually hack this way.
-But let's say they did—all they'd need to do to check the rules, would be to sign up for an account themselves.
+As noted earlier, Hackers don't actually do this.
+But even if they did, it's easy to check username availability by trying to register an account with that username.

-The problem for users, is that they're left to reset their password which is long-winded and can cause users to give up.
-As with any other form, errors should tell users exactly what went wrong so that they can fix it easily.
+The problem for users, is that they're left to reset their password which is long-winded and may cause abandonment.
+Even where a lack of usability or understandability is deliberate, there still needs to be a degree of understandability and usability.

+In this case, we don't have to tell users what their password is, but we can tell them that it's the password that doesn't correspond to the username (which they have right).

 ![What are the rules](./images/04/login-error.png)